WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 It begins with the point-of-view shot of some kid named David, sneaking up on his gold-digging pornstar mom and her lover getting into some smut talk while his unnamed real estate billionaire dad's away.
 It also happens to be the early 80s and around a presidential election so everybody's on a political mood, down to the Ronald Reagan masks and republican letter openers.
 Can you take a quick guess what David wore and used to pop dear ole' mum's water balloon implants with out of sheer anger?

-David is then caught and institutionalized until modern times when he murders his way out to freedom, heading back to his hometown of Libertybelle where life is hard, unless you're white.
-By luck, the night he comes home coincides with Trump's ‘state of the union’ address, something our Muslim heroine Lana and her Mexican, Haitian and transgender friends wanted to watch and poke fun at seeing that night's also Halloween.
+David is then caught and institutionalized until decades into the present, when he murders his way out to freedom, heading back to his hometown of Libertybelle where life is hard, unless you're white.
+By luck, the night he comes home coincides with Trump's ‘state of the union’ address, something our Muslim heroine Lana and her Mexican, Haitian and transgender friends wanted to watch and poke fun at seeing that evening's also Halloween.

 With David more or less set to go on a killing spree targeting anyone who isn't white or straight, all the while empowered by the powers of the Dark One courtesy of an unexpected ally, Lana and her friends have no choice but to defend themselves against the large gut and sharpened knife of an angry Republican in a bad wig and mask!